bytex-solutions/snamp/docs/examples/complete-example.md

 snmpwalk -v2c -cpublic 127.0.0.1:3222 1.1
 ```

-... and you will see attributes converted from JMX and stdout of `free` to SNMP objects by SNMP Resource Adapter
+... you will see attributes converted from JMX and stdout of `free` to SNMP objects by SNMP Resource Adapter
 ```
 iso.1.1.0 = STRING: "0.005072769100375348"
 iso.1.2.0 = STRING: "/hello"